johnrodrigo27/SecuringHomeNetwork/README.md

 By securing your iiNet modem-router, you've made a significant stride in protecting your home network.
 Remember, the security of your network is not a one-time setup; it's an ongoing practice.
 Our next guide will delve into advanced security measures, ensuring you stay ahead in the cybersecurity game.

-**Call to Action:**

-Have you completed securing your iiNet modem-router?
-Share your experiences and any challenges you faced.
-If you have questions or need further assistance, feel free to reach out in the comments section below.
-Let's secure our networks together.

----

-This guide focuses on practical, actionable advice for non-expert users.
-It assumes a basic level of technical proficiency, such as knowing how to connect to a Wi-Fi network and navigate a web browser.
-If you're including screenshots or specific instructions, ensure they match the most recent firmware and user interface provided by iiNet for accuracy.